 What personal data does GREEKA collect?

 In the course of providing its Services, GREEKA collects, uses, and discloses personal data.
 Personal data is any information that can be used to identify you or that we can link to you.
 You, as a traveler or user of the Services, may be asked to provide certain personal data when you use our Services.
-The provision of personal information is voluntary but mandatory in order for us to fulfil the service.
+The provision of personal information is voluntary but mandatory in order for us to fulfill the service.
 Depending on our websites and services, we might collect personal data, such as:

 - Names, contact and personal information of the travelers or person making an online travel booking (work and home/mobile phone, email, address, gender, Age);

-- Traveler bookings details: ferry companies, ferry names, dates and hours of departures, arrivals, tickets prices, accommodation types chosen, car rental type, accommodation type, hotel or accommodation name, location of holiday, car rental type);
+- Traveler bookings details: ferry companies, ferry names, dates and hours of departures, arrivals, tickets prices, accommodation types chosen, car rental type, accommodation type, hotel or accommodation name, the location of the holiday, car rental type);

 - Logins, user IDs, employee IDs, passwords, IP addresses, and browsing information.

 - Other personal data supplied by you via email/contact forms, affiliations requests, Job requests, Curriculum Vitae and by registering to our communities.